Volunteer training and case rounds: Tuesdays from 12:40 pm – 1:55 pm

 (note: do not rank University Affairs as a preference on your volunteer application unless you are available in this timeslot in both the Fall and Winter terms)

-DLS represents University of Toronto students charged with academic offences and who are appealing University decisions.
+DLS represents University of Toronto students charged with academic offences, non-academic offences, and who are appealing University decisions.
 You can read more information about the types of cases that we accept here.